What are Sales Battlecards and How Can Your Sales Team Benefit from Them?

 Start with a template

-Remember: a template should only be a starting place.
-Be sure to adapt the template as needed so it works for your needs.
+Remember: a template should only be a starting point.
+Be sure to adapt the template as needed so it meets your needs.

 Choose your competitors

 Start by making a list of your key competitors.
-Then, add details about how often and when each one typically comes up in the sales process.
-If you’re not sure, ask for insights from those who know best: your sales team.
+Then, add details about how often and when each typically comes up in the sales process.
+If you’re not sure, ask your sales team for insights.

 Determine your sales battlecard focus areas

-Next, you’ll need to determine the categories to include in your sales enablement battlecard.
+Next, you must determine the categories to include in your sales enablement battlecard.
 Some focus areas to consider are:

 • Product features